-So, that is my short idea about what Jhana is… if you would like to hear more about it from a Buddhist perspective – There are a number of great teachers on the subject.
+So, that is a short description of Jhana just to give you an idea. if you would like to hear more about it from a Buddhist perspective there are a number of great teachers on the subject.
 I’ll add some links to the bottom of this page as I find them to share with you.

 Before I do so I have to say, there is some disagreement among Buddhists and lay practitioners about what exactly constitutes Jhana.
 Apparently, there are some ‘surface Jhanas’ that are similar to, or a reflection of, the real Jhanas.
 There are a number of people teaching these and calling them real Jhana.

 There are even highly respected writers and intellectuals who have come to believe these teachers are teaching the real Jhana.
 They study them as subjects in experiments of the mind, and so on.
 It’s a rather sad state of things because what they are teaching differs qualitatively and substantially from a true Jhana experience.

 The following teachers are very familiar with true Jhana, and I don’t recommend you follow anyone else about the subject unless they agree with what has been written by these teachers.